paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 16. Once you get the cleanest, most vertical line you can, rewind the tape, press ***Record*** in Wavelab, then press play on the TASCAM and begin digitising the tape.
 Remain nearby to monitor the progress of this task; keep in mind that something could go wrong as the tape is being played.
 If you remain nearby you can

 ### Digitising Reel-to-reel Tapes

+Put the tape reel onto the left spindle, the right is reserved for the take-up empty reel. once on the spindle, lift spindle from the top and turn it so that the tabs can lock down the reel.

+Make sure tape is spooling off to the left of the reel

+Bring down the tape leader (the extra bit of non-magnetic tape at the beginning of the reel, usually green) and thread it through the various rollers as below.
+Once threaded through, flip up the head shield (this needs to be done manually with the Studer A807; the shield flips up automatically when play is engaged on the the ReVox C270 model).

+Move the reels manually along until the point where the tape leader ends and the magnetic tape begins almost reach the tape heads.

+Reset the counter so that it reads 00.00.00.

+Now follow the same WaveLab instructions as above for testing the volumes of the output

+Adjust the azimuth

+Once everything has been checked and adjusted. stop the reel from playing.

+DO NOT HIT REWIND.
+Uze the Z-Loc button.
+This will rewind the tape, slowing down as it approaches the 00.00.00 point in the counter.
+This will ensure we do not need to rethread the tape, and it is a more cautios way to treat the tape

 <br>
 <hr style="border:1px solid grey">